chrismilson/Homemade-DiffieHelman/README.md

 # Homemade-DiffieHelman

-This is a home made Diffie-Helman style encryption/decryption algorithm project.
+This is a home made Diffie-Helman style key exchange and AES encryption algorithm project.
 *(for the learnings of yours truly)*

 # INSTALL